JStover95/FaaSr-Testing-Workflow/README.md

 ## Getting Started

-1. Make a copy of `.vscode/settings.template.json` and same it `.vscode/settings.json`
+1. Make a copy of `.vscode/settings.template.json` and save it as `.vscode/settings.json`

 2. Set up the Python virtual environment.
 Python 3.13 is recommended.